tclxshunquan-wang/rspack-hmr-reproduction/README.md

-In the library product, the hmr failed to run.
+In the library product, the hmr failed to run. [issue #12094](https://github.com/web-infra-dev/rspack/issues/12094)

 ## Steps to Reproduce